Detecting Early Signs of Heart Failure

 From a technical perspective, the device relies on three main features: an acoustic sensor, an Electrocardiogram, and a 3-axis accelerometer.
 The acoustic sensor listens to heart and lung sounds, while the ECG records heart rhythms.
 The accelerometer records activity, posture, and body orientation.

 Recorded cardiac data is securely transmitted to a smartphone, then to a cloud-based AI algorithm for analysis.
 By analyzing trends, Future Cardia can detect early signs of cardiac decline even before symptoms appear.
 This enables clinicians to prioritize at-risk patients, implement therapeutic interventions, and prevent hospitalizations.

 To sell its devices, Future Cardia will first focus on two high-volume markets: Texas and Florida.
 Each device will cost $1,000 to manufacture and will retail for $5,300.
 The company expects that each device will be reimbursable by insurance.
-With this business model, Future Cardia aims to generate $26 million from its first 5,000 implants within four years.
+With this business model, Future Cardia aims to generate twenty-six million dollars from its first 5,000 implants within four years.

 Jim has 20 years of experience studying the science of heart failure and working with startups.

 Most notably, he spent seven years at CVRx as a senior research scientist.

 He later spent two years each at medical device companies CHF Solutions (Nasdaq: CHFS), serving as Chief Scientific Officer, and Barologics, which he founded.

 Jim earned one Bachelor’s degree in Mathematics, and another in Systems Physiology, from the University of Toronto.
 He also earned a Ph.D. in Biomedical Engineering from Johns Hopkins.